At Ello, we're on a mission:

 Doli works closely with the CEO providing administrative assistance.
 Before joining Ello, she worked as a customer service representative and as an assistant operations manager of an e-commerce business.
 She likes baking, and has a passion for singing.
 She enjoys teaching kids how to sing.
 She lives in Quezon Province, Philippines.

 Favorite Children’s Book: Mga Kwento ni Lola Basyang (The Stories of Grandmother Basyang)

 Zac is passionate about mission-driven organizations and improving education outcomes.
-He is a Kentucky native, an avid reader, and an enthusiastic outdoorsman, and he lives in Philadelphia with his partner Lauryn and their dog Finn.
+He is a Kentucky native, an avid reader, and an enthusiastic outdoorsman.
+Zac lives in Philadelphia with his partner, Lauryn, and their dog, Finn.